EternalllZM/rtd-codz/docs/source/rules.rst

 Respect the discussions being held and do not try to force conversations in an off-topic or unrelated direction.

-- **No derailing conversations or going off-topic repeatedly.**

-Respect the discussions being held and do not try to force conversations in an off-topic or unrelated direction.

 - **No insulting or attacking other users personally.**

 Be respectful to others in all circumstances.
 If you are being insulted, please report to Modmail.